-The Wolfe-Harris Center for Clinical Studies (WHCCS), named for William Harris, DC, one of the University's largest benefactors, and John B. Wolfe, DC, the founder and first president of Northwestern College of Chiropractic, was constructed in 1991 as part of the 50-year celebration of Northwestern's founding.
+The Wolfe-Harris Center for Clinical Studies (WHCCS), named for William Harris, DC, one of the University's benefactors, and John B. Wolfe, DC, the founder and first president of Northwestern College of Chiropractic.
+The WHCCS was formed in 1991 as part of the 50-year celebration of Northwestern's founding, and expanded in 2008 with the opening of the Wolfe-Harris Center for Excellence.

-The WHCCS serves the University as a dedicated research center focused largely on the conduct of clinical studies and dissemination of research through their commitment to translating research into clinical practice.
-The WHCCS faculty and staff engage in studies investigating treatments and diagnostic tools for back, neck and headache pain conditions.
-Their clinical trial work is recognized in the scientific community as some of the highest quality evidence impacting natural health care delivery.
-Faculty members participate in systematic reviews of the literature and are actively involved in integrating research evidence into Northwestern's curricula and clinical settings.
+The WHCCS serves the University as a dedicated research center focused largely on the conduct of clinical studies and dissemination of research through a commitment to translating research into clinical practice.
+The WHCCS has engaged in studies investigating treatments and diagnostic tools for back, neck and headache pain conditions that are recognized in the scientific community as some of the highest quality evidence impacting natural health care delivery.

-Working with local, national and international collaborators over the past 15 years, they have acquired more than \$22 million in research funding from the National Institutes of Health, the Health Resources and Services Administration and other agencies.
-Since 2007, the WHCCS faculty has been engaged in a research education partnership project totaling \$1.5 million from the National Center for Complementary and Alternative Medicine.
-The project is charged with the development of an innovative research curriculum that spans all of Northwestern's academic programs.
-This landmark project, in collaboration with the University of Minnesota, will create a generation of health care providers who are able to effectively use research evidence and integrate it with patient preferences and their own clinical expertise.
+Beginning in 2007, WHCCS faculty engaged in research education for students and university faculty through a \$1.5 million partnership project funded by the National Center for Complementary and Integrated Health, formerly the National Center for Complementary and Alternative Medicine.
+This landmark project, in collaboration with the University of Minnesota, was charged with the development of an innovative research curriculum spanning all of Northwestern's academic programs.
+This project laid the foundation for education in evidence-informed practice competencies to develop a generation of health care providers who are able to effectively use research evidence and integrate it with their own clinical expertise and patient preferences.